Azelaic Acid or Retinol for Acne and Wrinkles – And the Winner Is…?

 Choosing Your Champion: Prescription vs OTC

-• Azelaic acid (OTC): This gentle warrior is a fantastic choice for those with mild acne or sensitive skin.
-It offers a well-tolerated approach to managing blemishes while also addressing other concerns like rosacea and hyperpigmentation.
-However, its effectiveness for acne might take longer to show compared to tretinoin.
+• Azelaic acid (OTC): Azelaic acid is a gentle option ideal for mild acne or sensitive skin.
+It effectively manages blemishes and addresses rosacea and hyperpigmentation.
+However, it may take longer to see acne improvements compared to tretinoin.

 Here’s a quick table summarizing the key differences: